McTavishLab/physcraper/docs/mds/Tutorial.md

    -- CSV file with information about each sequence

-   -- By default sequences less than 80% or greater than 120% (these values are configurable) of the average input sequence length are not added to the alignment, as they can cause alignment errors.
-The acession numbers, taxa, and sequence lengths are written out to seqlen_mismatch.txt.
+   -- The acession numbers, taxa, and sequence lengths of matches that didn't meet the sequence length cutoffs are written out to seqlen_mismatch.txt.

 ### Compare your new tree to existing relationships